aguilbau/grpc-traefik-docker/README.txt

 The goal of this repo is to make a working demo of traefik reverse proxy for GRPC, in docker mode.

+STATUS : for now, the problem is that traefik connects to the backend using the ip address.
+Since the ip can change any time, in many sceanrios,
+       	 there is no way currently for traefik to validate the authenticity of the backend's certificate.
+         I don't think docker + grpc + traefik is possible for now

 structure :